drrobotk/drrobotk.github.io/cv.md

 # Summary

-Motivated and innovative data engineer and scientist with a strong background in mathematics and theoretical physics.
-I have experience in Python code development, creating analytical data pipelines, and deploying machine learning models at scale using technologies such as Apache Spark and BigQuery.
+Accomplished and forward-thinking Data Engineer and Scientist with a comprehensive background in Mathematics, Theoretical Physics, and Data Science.
+Proficient in Python, and well-versed in creating scalable data pipelines and deploying machine learning models using technologies such as Apache Spark and Google BigQuery.
+With a track record of leading successful data analytics projects and effective collaboration within diverse teams, I have proven my ability to deliver high-impact data solutions.

-My skills in dyslexic thinking and my expertise in data science, machine learning, and mathematical modeling enable me to effectively tackle complex problems and drive positive change in society.
-I am seeking opportunities to utilize my skills to make a meaningful impact on the world.
+My unique perspective as a dyslexic thinker has always been a source of innovative approaches and complex problem-solving capabilities.
+Equipped with a robust foundation in mathematical modeling and machine learning, I excel in turning raw data into valuable insights that drive strategic decisions.
+Passionate about harnessing data to bring about societal change, I am on the lookout for opportunities to make a significant difference through my expertise.

 # Skills

 ### Programming and Scripting
-Python, C++, Visual Basic, Java, Javascript, PyScript, PHP, PowerShell, Bash, SQL, and HTML5
+Highly proficient in a wide array of programming and scripting languages, including Python, Scala, Java, C++, PHP, PowerShell, Bash, SQL, and Visual Basic for application development.
+Additionally, adept at web development utilizing HTML5, PyScript, TypeScript, and JavaScript.

-### Computations and Data Science
+### Computational and Data Science Tools
-Mathematica, Maple, MATLAB, Matplotlib, NumPy, SciPy, Seaborn, GAMS, Pandas, PySpark, Jupyter, Tableau, Power BI, Plotly and R
+Demonstrable expertise in a range of computational tools including Mathematica, Maple, and MATLAB.
+Proficient in data science tools like Matplotlib, NumPy, SciPy, Seaborn, Pandas, and PySpark.
+Familiar with data visualization tools such as Tableau, Power BI, and Plotly.
+Skilled in using R for statistical programming and analysis.
-### Machine Learning
+### Machine Learning Frameworks
-Statsmodels, Scikit-learn, TensorFlow, Keras, PyTorch and XGBoost
+In-depth knowledge of machine learning libraries and frameworks like Statsmodels, Scikit-learn, TensorFlow, Keras, PyTorch, and XGBoost.
+Proven ability to implement machine learning algorithms to solve real-world problems.

+### Data Engineering and Cloud Technologies
+Proven track record in data analysis, time series analytics, signal processing, mathematical modeling, quantitative research, and data mining.
+Experience in using cloud computing platforms such as Cloudera, GCP, and Microsoft Azure.
+Proficient in big data technologies like Apache Spark and Hadoop.
+Familiarity with Jenkins for continuous integration, Agile development methodologies, Git for version control, and Docker for containerization.

-### Technical
+### Hardware and Networking
-Data analysis, Time Series Analytics, Signal Processing, Web Scraping, Mathematical Modelling, Quantitative Research, Statistical Analysis, Data Mining, Arduino, Raspberry Pi, TCP/IP Networking and Debugging, Cloud Computing (Cloudera, GCP, Microsoft Azure), Big Data (Spark and Hadoop), Jenkins, Agile software development, Git and Docker
+Practical knowledge of hardware including Arduino and Raspberry Pi.
+Solid understanding of TCP/IP networking and debugging techniques.

-### Graphics
+### Graphic Design Tools
-Photoshop, PowerPoint, LaTeX, GIMP and CorelDraw
+Proficient in graphic design tools like Photoshop, PowerPoint, LaTeX, GIMP, and CorelDraw.
+Capable of creating engaging visual content for various platforms.

 # Education